 Only for the purpose of this document, word market(s) refer to both

 Reviews play an important part in educating potential software buyers by sharing the opinions of peers and others who have relevant software experiences.
 Reviews help buyers make more informed decisions and also provide Vendors with feedback and valuable insight into their software or service.
-We have created a website that maintains high-quality, relevant content written by verified users, which is free of conflicts of interest.
+We have created a website that maintains high-quality, relevant content written by verified users, which is free of direct conflicts of interest.

 As a website operator, we display content generated by our community of users in the form of software and services reviews.
 The honest opinions expressed in the reviews are those of the reviewers and not of Gartner.
 Gartner endorses neither the opinions expressed by the reviewers nor the responses to those reviews by the vendors.